sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 ### Global commands:

 Create a new `cody.json` file in the `.vscode` directory of your home directory for commands accessible across multiple projects.
-Cody will be able to execute these global custom commands in any workspace.
+Cody will have access to these global custom commands in any workspace.

 ### Workspace vs. User Commands